Does searching affect my credit score?

 Unclaimed Money, also referred to as Unclaimed Property, describes financial assets that were not accessed by their owner for a legally defined period.

-These records remain searchable and claimable.
+These records remain searchable and claimable indefinitely in most states.

 Why Do Assets Become Unclaimed?